tgnemecek/core-website/src/collections/events/2021-12-04-transform-this-holiday-season-shift-anxiety-to-fun.md

 ---
 collection: events
-title: "Transform this Holiday Season: Shift Anxiety to Fun"
+title: Are you having a Wonderful Life or Not?
-subtitle: Join us December 21 @ Noon ET
+subtitle: "Transform this Holiday Season: Shift Anxiety to Fun by Joining us December 21 @ Noon ET"
 description: >-
-  Join our End of Year Party!
+  Please come to our End of Year Party!
 Click this link to save your space for this Free Seminar.
    <https://us02web.zoom.us/j/88264689878?pwd=UFhGMDZuQzh6RXltVjgrU1IwazVOZz09>